2023 3MT CompetitionAn 80,000 word thesis would take 9 hours to present. Their time limit...3 minutes

 *Awards are subject to taxes.

-Students who wish to apply must submit:
+Students who wish to apply must submit the complete packet, with all attachments to firstname.lastname@example.org.

 Please review the additional student travel resources below.
 Students will be required to meet University requirements prior to travel.
 Forms should be submitted to email@example.com